Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 void run(MiddlewarePayload payload, MiddlewareNext next);
 ```

-The `payload` contains the `event` being sent and an optional `extra` that allows you to pass custom data to your own middleware implementations.
+The `payload` contains the `event` and an optional `extra` that allows you to pass custom data to your own middleware implementations.

 To invoke the next middleware in the queue, use the `next` function.
 You must call `next.run(payload)` to continue the middleware chain.
  If a middleware doesn't call `next`, then the event processing stop executing after the current middleware completes.